 The Designated Employer Representative (DER) is required to follow the testing plan and to choose the dates to satisfy the plan.
 According to 49 CFR part 40.307 (e): The requirements of the SAP’s follow-up testing plan “follow the employee” to subsequent employers or through breaks in service.

-Employers not regulated by the US Department of Transportation Federal may also send employees who violate company substance abuse policies for a SAP evaluation.
+Employers not regulated by the US Department of Transportation Federal regulations may also send employees who violate company substance abuse policies for a SAP evaluation.

 Why Dr. Fletcher?